 Beginning with the second COMPAS program on the relationship between the public and the private, the Center for Ethics and Human Values has held a Photo Contest in conjunction with each of its COMPAS programs.
-Last year, as past of our program on Inequality, we added an Art Contest as well.
-Beginning with this year's program on Religion, we will merge the two, offering an annual visual arts contest in the fall.
-It is our hope that we will also begin to offer a Performing Arts contest each spring.
+In 2016, as part of our program on Inequality, we added an Art Contest as well.
+For the 2017-2018 program on Religion, we merged the two, offering an annual visual arts contest in the fall.
+We hope that in the future, we will be able to offer a Performing Arts contest each spring.

 When many people think about inequality, they think of economic inequality—inequality in wealth and income.
 However, it is important to also examine the causes, significance, and effects of political, legal, and health inequality, the relationships between these forms of inequality, and their connections with race, gender, ethnicity, religion, and LGBTQ status.
 These different dimensions of inequality can often be difficult to connect with, especially when we do not experience them firsthand.
 A photograph can change this.
 A photograph can force us to confront the inequalities that we often overlook, providing the knowledge and motivation needed to foster change.
 In addition to their general aesthetic merit, submissions will be judged on the ways in which the photographs explore issues related to the COMPAS theme.